Ev'ry Time We Say Goodbye

 "Ev'ry Time We Say Goodbye" is a popular jazz song with lyrics and music by Cole Porter.
 Part of the Great American Songbook, it was published by Chappell & Company and introduced by Nan Wynn and Jere McMahon in 1944 in Billy Rose's musical revue Seven Lively Arts.

 The lyrics celebrate how happy the singer is in the company of the beloved, but suffering equally whenever the two separate.
-Describing it by analogy as a musical "change from major to minor", Porter begins with an A♭ major chord and ends with an A♭ minor one, matching the mood of the music to the words.
+Describing it by analogy as a musical "change from major to minor", Porter begins with an A♭ major chord and ends with an A♭ minor chord, matching the mood of the music to the words.

 The Benny Goodman Quintet (vocal by Peggy Mann) enjoyed a hit record with the song in 1945.